adlnet/xAPI-Spec/xAPI-Communication.md

 ##### LRS Requirements

 * An LRS responding to a GET request MUST add an ETag HTTP header to the response.
 * An LRS responding to a GET request without using a transfer encoding or using the identity transfer encoding MUST calculate the value of the ETag header to be a hexadecimal string of the SHA-1 digest of the contents.
 This hexidecimal string SHOULD be rendered using numbers and lowercase characters only; uppercase characters SHOULD NOT be used.
 The requirement to calculate the ETag this way will be removed in a future version of the specification.
 * An LRS responding to a GET request using any non-identity transfer encoding MUST NOT calculate the included ETag as above, due to the interpretation of ETags by existing web infrastructure.
 * As defined in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19), an LRS responding to a GET request MUST enclose the header in quotes.
-* An LRS responding to a PUT request MUST handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document.
+* An LRS responding to a PUT request MUST handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the Client last fetched the document.
-* An LRS responding to a PUT request MUST handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the consumer is not aware of.
+* An LRS responding to a PUT request MUST handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in
+RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the Client is not aware of.
-* An LRS responding to a POST or DELETE request SHOULD* handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document.
+* An LRS responding to a POST or DELETE request SHOULD* handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the Client last fetched the document.
-* An LRS responding to a POST request SHOULD* handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the consumer is not aware of.
+* An LRS responding to a POST request SHOULD* handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the Client is not aware of.

 If the header precondition in either of the PUT request cases above fails, the LRS: